 - 32 oz. covers 100 sq. feet

-This is coverage for the oil only and not diluted with Citrus Solvent.
+This is coverage for the oil only and not diluted with any Citrus Solvent, Pine Oil, or any other thinner.

 I was nervous about how well tung oiled wood oak floors would stand up to everything my cats have to offer (spilled food, water, cat litter, the occasional pee, poop, and vomit, as well as their dead critters — frogs, lizards, mice and gophers — but I was committed to using your tung oil for its ease of use/repair and for its environmentally-friendly qualities.
 One year later I am thrilled to report that the seven applications of tung oil are performing beautifully.
 Not one stain.
 (I use water to wipe up, then follow with a swipe of Urinoff.)Even for messes I haven’t found right away (no more than a day or two?), there has been no stain to the oak.
 Thank you for a terrific product!